How to Use Fretboard Tones Maps

 Free Interactive Chord Progressions Generator

-On this website is also available a free web app that will allow creating chord progressions and seeing the tones of the chords on the fretboard, exactly like in the video above.
+On this website, you'll also find a free web app that allows you to create chord progressions and see the tones of the chords on the fretboard, just like in the video above.

-Give a try to FaChords Chord Progressions Generator now.
+Give it a try with the FaChords Chord Progressions Generator now.

 Chord Progressions Generator for Guitar

-Ok, I hope that the concept of fretboard tones map stimulated your fantasy and will to experiment!
+I hope the concept of fretboard tones maps has sparked your creativity and desire to experiment!
 To stay updated, subscribe here.